Global Choke Points - Hormuz disruption and temperature-sensitive CPG logistics risk

 Executive Summary

-For CPG (Consumer Packaged Goods) manufacturers, this is not an abstract geopolitical concern—it is an immediate supply chain emergency.
-Temperature-sensitive ingredients, time-critical formulations, and just-in-time inventory models are now facing 10-14 additional days of transit time and $1,500-4,000 per container in war risk premiums.
+For CPG (Consumer Packaged Goods) manufacturers, this is not an abstract geopolitical concern.
+Temperature-sensitive ingredients, time-critical formulations, and just-in-time inventory models are exposed to material freight, insurance, and lead-time pressure when a chokepoint this central becomes unstable.

-This whitepaper examines the physical realities of Hormuz disruption, quantifies the thermal degradation risks for heat-sensitive ingredients, and presents Strategic Vendor Architecture (SVA) as the essential framework for bridging The Execution Gap and building resilience into CPG supply chains.
+This briefing examines the physical realities of Hormuz disruption, the thermal degradation risks for heat-sensitive ingredients, and why Strategic Vendor Architecture (SVA) remains a practical framework for bridging The Execution Gap and building resilience into CPG supply chains.

 Physical Reality: The Scale of Disruption